HuntsDesk/Ask-JDS/README.md

 #### Failed to update mastery status on flashcards
 If you encounter "Failed to update mastery status" errors when toggling flashcard mastery, ensure the upsert operation specifies the composite unique constraint of `user_id,flashcard_id` in the `onConflict` parameter.

+#### RLS policy restrictions
+If you encounter "violates row-level security policy" errors, check that your operation is allowed by the RLS policies:

+- **flashcard_collections_junction**: Users can associate flashcards with collections they own OR with official collections
+- **flashcard_progress**: Users can only manage their own progress records
+- **collections**: Users can only modify non-official collections they own

 ## Console Commands

 These commands can be executed in the browser's developer console during development: